carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 ## Jekyll

 GitHub uses [Jekyll][jekyll] to turn Markdown into HTML.
-By default,
-it looks for text files that begin with a header formatted like this:
+It looks for text files that begin with a header formatted like this:

 ~~~
 ---